 - Finding items in the library – First search for the library item required on the Library catalogue.
 After clicking on the title of the item, take note of the Dewey Code number, the first three letters of the author’s surname, location details (library and shelf) and status of the item.
-If the status of the item required indicates that it is on loan, you can reserve it (once you have opened the online My Library Account).
+If the status of the item required indicates that it is on loan, you can reserve it (once you have activated your online My Library Account).
 Once the item is returned, it is held at the circulation desk for a week and notified via email.
 Borrowing entitlements are normally, as per table below:

 Type of Library Users

 |Levels 1-3 students||4|

 - Checking library items out – Students should present their student card (unless it has not as yet been issued and therefore present their ID card/Passport), while academic/administrative staff, their ID card/Passport at the circulation desk.
 Library staff will validate your library account, record the loan, and date stamp the library item to be borrowed.